MP Estate Planning UK

 Supporting documents and dates

-Keep bank statements, completion statements for property and trustee minutes.
-Accurate dates speed up checks and reduce follow‑up questions.
+Keep bank statements, completion statements for property transactions, dividend vouchers and trustee minutes.
+Accurate dates speed up checks and reduce follow-up questions from HMRC.
+HMRC can enquire into a trust return, so having a complete, dated file is your best defence.

-“A tidy numbers pack makes the end tax year a tidy file rather than a scramble.”
+“A tidy numbers pack makes the end of the tax year a tidy file rather than a scramble.
+Not losing the family money provides the greatest peace of mind above all else.”

 ItemWhat to recordWhy it matters

-Bank interestDate, payer, gross and net interestMatches total income and interest shown on forms
+Bank interestDate, payer, gross amountMatches total income shown on SA900

-DividendsVoucher, date received, amountNeeded to allocate income between arrangement and beneficiaries
+DividendsVoucher, date received, amountNeeded to allocate income between trust and beneficiaries (dividend rate is 39.35%)

-Property incomeTenancy receipts, repairs, completion statementsHelps separate income from capital and claim allowable expenses
+Property incomeTenancy receipts, repairs, letting agent statementsHelps separate income from capital and claim allowable expenses

-DistributionsDate, beneficiary name, amount, income or capitalNeeded for reporting and beneficiary records
+DistributionsDate, beneficiary name, amount, income or capitalNeeded for SA900 reporting and beneficiary R185 tax credit certificates

 Calculate income tax due on trust income (rules, rates and allowances)

-A quick sense-check of receipts and allowable costs often shows whether a formal calculation will be needed.
-Start by listing gross interest, rental receipts and any dividends for the year.
-Note the £500 tax-free amount many arrangements benefit from.
+A quick sense-check of receipts and allowable costs often shows whether the trust has a liability.
+Start by listing gross interest, net rental profit and any dividends for the year.
+Note the £1,000 standard rate band — the first £1,000 of trust income is taxed at the basic rate (20% for non-dividend income, 8.75% for dividends) before the trust rate kicks in.

-How the tax-free amount interacts with taxable income
+How the standard rate band interacts with taxable income

-Rates depend on both the income type and the arrangement type.
-Interest often faces a different rate to property income.
+Rates depend on both the income type and the trust type.
+For discretionary and accumulation trusts, the key rates are:

 A focused office setting illustrating the concept of income tax due on trust income.
 In the foreground, a serious accountant, dressed in professional business attire, is analyzing documents and calculations on a desk cluttered with tax forms, a calculator, and a laptop displaying financial graphs.
 In the middle ground, a large whiteboard displays detailed charts showing income tax rates, rules, and allowances, with colored markers and sticky notes organized neatly.
 In the background, shelves filled with tax guides and financial books suggest a well-researched environment.
 Soft, natural lighting filters through a window, creating a thoughtful and meticulous atmosphere, inviting a sense of professionalism and clarity in tax processes.